 Alas, when I parked up at Llangynidr the next morning there was a substantial problem; the canal was frozen!
 A quick test showed the ice was too thick to break easily and the constant effort of ice breaking with the bow would therefore be exhausting.
 I needed a new plan…

-I decided to take a few risks with equipment and found a discreet place to lock my mountain bike at Llangynidr before driving to Brecon.
-With my ‘transition’ prepared I stashed a stripped down biking pack in the Speeder‘s cavernous hatch, made some dressing compromises between the requirements to bike and boat, taking into account the freezing weather, and got underway.
+I decided to take a few risks with equipment and found a discreet place to lock my mountain bike before driving to Brecon.
+With my ‘shuttle’ prepared I stashed a stripped down biking pack in the Speeder‘s cavernous hatch, made some dressing compromises between the requirements to bike and boat, taking into account the freezing weather, and got underway.

-I was familiar with the river from Talybont to Llangynidr and knew the challenges I would face.
-The Speeder was handling well but it is still a long, fairly cumbersome boat and I was alone on a very cold winters day; an unexpected swim could very quickly develop into a serious situation.
-It was with this in mind that I peeled out of the eddy above Mill Falls and concentrated on making the line I had just inspected.
+The next section kicks up to G3 water, but I was familiar with the river from Talybont to Llangynidr and knew the challenges I would face.
+However, although the Speeder was handling well but it is still a long, narrow boat and I was alone on a very cold winters day; an unexpected swim could very quickly develop into a serious situation.
+It was with this in mind that I peeled out of the eddy above Mill Falls and concentrated on making the line.
 Mill Falls was the most serious rapid I would encounter and I came out unscathed, even having the confidence to try out a few ferry glides at the bottom of the rapids.

-Shortly afterwards Llangynidr bridge came into view and stage 2 of my challenge, the 9 mile river paddle was complete.
-I shuttled my boat and kit up the bank, stowed everything as discreetly as possible and prepared for my bike leg.
+Soon after the river paddle was complete and I carried my boat and kit up the bank, stowed everything as discreetly as possible and prepared for running the shuttle by MTB.
 Taking the risk of leaving my deck, buoyancy aid, dry suit and paddles with the boat, I was off and away on the bike.